nphumbert/nphumbert.github.io/source/_posts/2016-03-30-the-story-of-nano.markdown

 categories: Nano
 ---

 [Nano by LiteSln](https://nano.litesln.com) is a free application that allows you to manage your invoices.
-It also permits you to manage a repository of of your customers and products and to monitor your performance through statistics.
+It also permits you to manage a repository of your customers and products and to monitor your performance through statistics.

 <!-- more -->